-The 2013 convention went remarkably well and I think those attending will agree that the standard of talks and workshops was very high this year.
-We'd like to thank Cilla, Ferdiad, the Tribal Dancers, Kris, Terry, Sam, Fiona, Clan Ogma, and Luthaneal for all their sterling performances.
-Our thanks go to all the volunteers on the day ~ particularly Di for coordinating everything, John for manning the door, Terry for emceeing, Tony for taxiing speakers about, Libby for booking the stalls, Barry for opening the day, and Venetia for advertising the event.
-It is particularly noteworthy that several of our volunteers were dealing with bereavements and other personal tragedies in the run up to the day, but still turned up and did their bit ~ Pagan True Grit!
+The 2014 convention went very well and I think those attending will agree that the quality of talks and workshops was high this year.
+We'd like to thank Jonathan, Sam, the Willow's Drum band, Paul, Terry, Sheena, Mara, and Clan Ogma for all their sterling performances.
+Our thanks go to all the volunteers on the day ~ particularly Di for coordinating everything, John for manning the door, Terry for emceeing, Libby for booking the stalls, Barry for opening the day, and Venetia for advertising the event.
+Without the volunteers from the Colchester Pagan Network, this event could simply not happen.
 We would also like to thank the stallholders, readers, and of course the people who attended on the day for making the whole event so enjoyable.
-Details of the amounts raised and where the donations will go will be announced in a few weeks time, after our brains have recovered.

-If you would like to book a stall (please note they tend to sell out quite a few months in advance), offer your skills as a speaker/performer for the 2014 event on March 29th, or purchase a ticket then please email me email@example.com
+If you would like to book a stall (please note they tend to sell out quite a few months in advance) contact stalls, offer your skills as a speaker/performer for the 2015 event on March 28th, or purchase a ticket then please email talks.

 Tickets are also available from Diane on 01206 331183.